jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 # .NET 8, Thoughts

-.NET has been around for a while, going through different phases and transformations.
+.NET has been around for a while, going through different levels of evolutions, growth and maturity.
-We could even say quite fairly that it has been gone through very deep transformations.
+It is quite fair to say that .NET since .NET 5 is a new "product".

 Inherently, developers, architects and companies might have experienced different feelings and thoughts about .NET.